 What is Betaine HCl?

-Betaine hydrochloride is generally safe at suggested serving sizes.
-In higher amounts occasional nausea, vomiting and diarrhea have been reported.
-Those suffering from advanced liver and kidney disease should not use betaine, and it is not recommended for pregnant and nursing women.
+Most individuals can take Betaine hydrochloride without adverse effects.
+In higher amounts, some individuals may experience occasional nausea, vomiting, and diarrhea.
+Those suffering from advanced liver and kidney disease should not use betaine, nor should pregnant and nursing women.

-Please be aware that the pH of a Betaine HCl solution is extremely low, making it very acidic (with a pH of about 1.0).
-We recommend Betaine HCl Capsules to avoid risk of irritation to the oral mucous membranes and/or erosion of tooth enamel.
-It has a characteristic, rather strong taste, with strong odor.
-For your convenience, PureBulk sells capsule machines plus empty gelatin or vegetarian capsules, so you can make your own easy to swallow capsules.
+Betaine HCl powder has an extremely low, acidic pH of about 1.0.
+PureBulk recommends Betaine HCl Capsules to avoid the risk of irritation to the oral mucous membranes or erosion of tooth enamel.
+It has a strong taste and odor.
+PureBulk sells betaine HCl in capsules, or individuals can make betaine HCl capsules with the capsule machine and empty gelatin or vegetarian capsules.

 Tested by Accredited 3rd Party Labs

 PureBulk's supplements are tested by accredited third party labs in the USA to ensure their identity, purity

 and potency.
 To receive a copy of these test results or any other PureBulk supplement please fill out the COA request form found here.